 Join the journey now!
 Sign up for my blog and get monthly updates with food, movement, and connection ideas to help you reduce stress and prevent burnout.
-My advice is practical, sustainable, and based on medical evidence, then wrap it with practical guidance to help you discover how to make it happen!
+My advice is practical, sustainable, and based on medical evidence, then wrap it with practical ideas to make it more doable for you!

 You work hard, and have an important mission to accomplish with your one, beautiful life.
 Don’t try to do everything alone.
 Give yourself a guide that will support and encourage you!

 Deborah Rankin, RD Scientific Publications